tobypullan/tobypullan.github.io/docs/_posts/2024-11-21-On Backpropagation(NN).md

 - We get the bug when using a variable more than once

 ## Breaking down tanh (a fun exercise!)

+$$
+\tanh(x) = \frac{e^2x - 1}{e^2x + 1}
+$$

 ### Adding constant functionality
-In order to implement tanh

-- Cannot add a constant to a value object at the moment
-- Python trying to access constant.data but that does not exist (eg 1.data)
-- Fix this by checking whether other is an instance of a value, and if it isn't wrap the constant into a value object
-- This doesn't work when constant * value object
-- Use rmul to switch order of operands (rmul is called if mul doesn't work)
+In order to implement tanh with its individual components, we need to apply operations with constants to value objects.
+At the moment we can only apply operations to two value objects.
+When a value object is added to a constant, Python is trying to access constant.data but that does not exist.
+To fix this, we can check whether other isinstance of a value, and if it isn't, wrap the constant into a value object.
+This fix works, but only when the constant is applied to the value object, not when the value object is applied to the constant.
+To fix this, we can define radd, rmul, etc methods within the value class.
+These methods are so that if constant.\__add__(valueobject) is called, the interpreter knows how to handle the reversed order compared to the \__add__ method.

 ### Exponentials
-- output is math.exp(self.data)
-- local derivative: e^x stays as e^x
-- self.grad = out.data * out.grad
+Next we need to add exponentials to our value class.
+We can use math.exp(self.data) for the output of the object.
+The local derivative stays as e^x as d(e^x)/dx = e^x so self.grad = out.data * out.grad.

 ### Division
-- Division is a special case of multiplication with the divisor (in the multiplication) raised to the power of -1
-- So really implementing a power function
-- Local derivative: other * self.data ** other - 1
+Finally, division is just a special case of multiplication where the divisor (in the multiplication) has been raised to the power of -1.
+This means for our implementation of division, we will really just be implementing a power function.
+For the output we can use self.data**other (not other.data as we are only handling to the power of a constant not a value object).
+The local derivative is other * self.data ** (other - 1) so self.grad = other * self.data ** (other - 1) * out.grad.

-- self.grad = local derivative * out.grad
+## Summary
+In this blog post, we have gone through Micrograd's implementation of the value class, with a focus on how the backward method works.
+We have used our knowledge of the chain rule to backpropagate by hand first through an example expression and through a neuron that would be used as part of a wider neural network.

 [MagicMethodsArticle]: https://rszalski.github.io/magicmethods/